Canadian Securities Administrators: Structure

 The CSA established a permanent Secretariat in March 2004 in Montreal to provide the organizational stability necessary for CSA to function efficiently.
 The CSA Secretariat also monitors and coordinates the work of various CSA committees on policy initiatives.

 Members

-The CSA consists of securities regulators of the 10 provinces and 3 territories of Canada.
+The CSA consists of the securities regulators of the 10 provincial and 3 territorial governments of Canada.
 The CSA Chairs are the respective chairs of the securities regulators of the 10 provinces and 3 territories of Canada.
 They meet quarterly in person.
 A chair and vice-chair of the CSA are elected by members for two year terms.

 Committees

 Standing and project committees

 Each CSA member has its own staff who work on policy development and deliver regulatory programs through their participation in CSA Committees, which can include permanent committees and project committees.
 The latter are formed to work on specific policy projects, and can deal with subjects such as short- and long-form prospectuses, continuous disclosure, proportionate regulation, and investor confidence.

 Standing committees include: Executive Directors, Enforcement, Market Oversight, Registrant Regulation, Investment Funds and Investor Education.